 The Food Scene in Charleston is Phenomenal

-I am dedicating a whole blog post to where we at in Charleston, including which restaurants were kid-friendly, etc. More to come soon!
+I’ve dedicated a whole blog post to where we ate in Charleston, including which restaurants were kid-friendly, etc. I hope you check it out!

 Where We Stayed in Charleston